-What is the Basic Structure Doctrine?
+What is the Basic Structure Doctrine of Indian Constitution?

-It was the Kesavananda Bharati case that brought this doctrine into limelight.
-It held that the “basic structure of the Constitution could not be abrogated even by a constitutional amendment”.
+It was the Kesavananda Bharati case that brought this doctrine into the limelight.
+It held that the “basic structure of the Indian Constitution could not be abrogated even by a constitutional amendment”.
 The judgement listed some basic structures of the constitution as:

 - Supremacy of the Constitution